RockLikeAmadeus/swe-toolbox/language-reference/c-reference/README.md

 _What are a couple of the most important high-level things to be aware of that make this language what it is?
 What features and quirks define the language and must be kept in mind at (pretty much) all times?
 Note: this section is not for notes on unique syntax--that section is below.
 Delete this block once the reference for this language is "complete"_

 C is the lowest-level language you can write before assembly, and knowing it will teach you a great deal about how the machine works at a more fundamental level.
-According to Beej, the only thing that really stands out for people when it comes to C are pointers, but I suspect this isn't quite the whole story.
+According to Beej, the only thing that really stands out for people when it comes to C are pointers and manual memory management, but I suspect this isn't quite the whole story.

 Of course, C doesn't have fancy string functionality, and if your application relies heavily on string parsing and manipulation you should use a different language.
 Strings in C have the type `char *`, to be read as "char pointer".